rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2025-04-24, from: Dave Winer's Scripting News)

 We should demand that the new owner of Chrome must respect the open web as something it does not have the power to change.
 Google never got this and we're losing the archive function of the web because of this.
-Please read and pass on -- <i>now</i> -- we're in a unique position to fix this.
+Please <a href="https://this.how/googleAndHttp/">read and pass on</a> -- <i>now</i> -- we're in a unique position to fix this.

 <br>